-Animal Removal Service Charlotte, NC
+Wildlife Removal Service Charlotte, NC

 Our services include animal capture, nuisance wild animal control, dead animal removal, animal trapping and eliminating animals from your office or home.
 Our animal control experts are able to handle any type of wild animal situation, ranging from raccoons and squirrels to birds and bats.
 We also provide varmint control for those occasional alligator or snake problems.
 For each unwanted wildlife situation you have, we will identify what the point of entry was, remove or trap the animal, and then get animal damage prevention strategies implemented through repairing the area as well as getting rid of the entry for the unwanted wildlife to invade your space.
 We offer affordable and efficient solutions for the more common nuisance wildlife situations.
-The bat control services that we offer include bat trapping, bat removal and bat proofing; we can help keep bats out permanently.
+The bat control services that we offer include bat trapping, bat removal, and bat proofing; we can help keep bats out permanently.
 We also can help you get rid of rodents, raccoons, squirrels, and any other type of animal that you might have to deal with.
-Our specialty is raccoons, and with our effective raccoon trapping strategies, raccoon removal and raccoon control we can help keep the raccons away for you.
-We are experts as well in getting rid of squirrel problems with our squirrel trapping, squirrel removal and squirrel control techniques.
+Our specialty is raccoons, and with our effective raccoon trapping strategies, raccoon removal, and raccoon control we can help keep the raccoons away for you.
+We are experts as well in getting rid of squirrel problems with our squirrel trapping, squirrel removal, and squirrel control techniques.
 Mice removal and mice control is also something that we can help you with.
 We can prevent the mice from returning and show you how to keep them out.
 If you have any raccoons, mice or squirrels, our Buzz Away professionals can help with all your critter removal problems!

-Wildlife Animal Removal Service Charlotte, NC
+Animal Removal Service by Buzz Away

 - Charlotte NC Squirrel removal service